 “We tool this way of modelling out of the computer and into three dimensions – using Lego by the way so people aren’t afraid of it – and the stakeholders can actually participate.
 Its sometimes called co-creation, when multiple people are engaged in the process.”

 MIT’s Media Lab focuses on six key areas of research critical to retrofitting our cities to increase our use of resources – the city fabric, buildings and mobility systems – while reducing our consumption of those resources.

 The six key areas of study are:

-Cars that come when you call them, drive themselves, fold up into parking spaces, are shared between many commuters, work with mass transit, and alternate with electric bikes.
+- Mobility on demand; Cars that come when you call them, drive themselves, fold up into parking spaces, are shared among many commuters, work with mass transit, and alternate with electric bikes.

-Sensors and algorythms that respond to human needs in real time.
+- Urban nervous systems; Sensors and algorithms that respond to human needs in real time.